The process for initiating a visa application is divided into several stages:

 Make sure you allow enough time before your departure date to schedule an appointment to have your application reviewed.

-Check on the average appointment wait times to ensure that you are able to submit your application three months to two weeks prior to your departure date.
+Check on the average appointment wait times to ensure that you are able to submit your application three months to two weeks prior to your departure date for a long stay visa and 6 months to two weeks to your departure date for a short stay visa.

 In most cases, the consular services use external service providers to receive visa applicants and their documents.
 The consular services nonetheless remain fully responsible for reviewing applications and making visa issuance decisions.